jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 ### 1. Abuse of tactics

 First, students may abuse tactics that have not been introduced in the course.
-When students get stuck on a proof, they might Google for related solutions or search the Coq documentation for anything that will ’solve’ the proof.
+When students get stuck on a proof, they might Google for related solutions or search the Coq documentation for anything that will solve the proof.
 They might end up using a 'magical' tactic, for example the tactic ‘trivial‘, as in the example proof below.

 ```
 Lemma SSSn_is_3_plus_n :